tdewin/best-practices-guide/resource_planning/veeam_enterprise_manager.md

 The process goes as follows:

-1. During the backup of a VM with indexing enabled Veeam detects users who have local administrator access rights to that machine and stores this information in the Enterprise Manager database.
+1. During the backup of a VM with guest processing enabled, Veeam detects users who have local administrator access rights to that machine and stores this information in the Enterprise Manager database.